 This is just my personal opinion.

 OK, I’m not going to lie.
-I’ve been feeling anxious with all the recent news about the corona virus (COVID-19).
+I’ve been feeling anxious with all the recent news about the COVID-19.
 I feel overwhelmed with the daily announcements about event cancellations, empty store shelves, and of course, the fatalities.
 Because I have bipolar disorder, I tend to be especially sensitive to routine changes, bad news, and just general external triggers.
 Even people who don’t have underlying mental illness or anxiety issues are experiencing extreme stress right now.

 My initial reaction was pretty mellow.
 I thought, “Alright, this is serious, but I shouldn’t freak out.”
 But then my email inbox started filling up with communications from what seemed like every company or organization I’ve ever been connected to or done business with.
 From my local grocery store to my credit card companies and even my bipolar support groups, it looked like the whole world around me was falling apart.
 I suddenly felt like I was living in a post-apocalyptic zombie outbreak horror movie.
 I was not a happy camper.
 I had a horrible nightmare last week that I caught the virus, and I died in the dream.
 Not fun.